Skip to main content

 Gradual phase-out.
 You slowly reduce your role over several years, eventually stepping away entirely.
 This works well when combined with an internal sale, where the buyer is gradually taking on more ownership and responsibility.

 No matter which path you choose, get a proper business valuation done by someone who understands construction.
+Our construction business valuation methods guide walks through the most common approaches.
 Don’t just pull a number out of the air.
 And don’t rely on what your buddy got for his plumbing company.
 Every business is different.

 If you’ve already been thinking about your exit strategy, our construction exit strategy guide goes deeper on the financial and legal side of structuring a deal.